 If someone asked you why you write graffiti, what would your answer be?

-What motivates you to keep getting up day after day?
+You are a very active artist, but all those pieces take a ton of energy, What motivates you to keep getting up day after day?

 You have enough paint for one Burner or several throwies, how do you use the paint?

 Going for the burner.
 If you would’ve asked me a few years ago, I would’ve answered throwies.
 But I’m currently in a process of trying to change up my letters, so just trying to see what I come up with next.

 What kind of project gets you most excited (i.e. Legal walls, crew productions, wholecars, freight bombing)

 The most excitement I ever felt was when I’d paint stompers with Meps and Verse, street side.
 We would pull off some ridiculous spots, and it was a different rush.